lionelmace/databases-for-postgresql/howto-horizontal-scaling.md

 {:tip: .tip}

-# Adding PostgreSQL Nodes
+# Adding PostgreSQL Members
 {: #horizontal-scaling}

-It is possible to scale your {{site.data.keyword.databases-for-postgresql_full}} deployment horizontally by adding more nodes.
-If your deployment starts to strain or slow down, adding nodes increases capacity and reliability.
-When a node is added, {{site.data.keyword.databases-for-postgresql}} automatically balances the workload across all the nodes in your deployment.
+It is possible to scale your {{site.data.keyword.databases-for-postgresql_full}} deployment horizontally by adding more members.
+Adding members increases the reliability of deployment by spreading data across extra `Availability Zones` (where available) and allow for more reliably synchronous replication.
+Adding a member does not spread loads nor help with capacity in your deployment.

 Horizontal scaling can only increase disk and memory allotments.
-Nodes cannot be scaled down.
+Members cannot be scaled down.
 {: .note}

-Nodes that you add to your deployment are added with the amount of disk, memory, and CPU as the other nodes currently in your deployment.
+Members that you add to your deployment are added with the amount of disk, memory, and CPU as the other members currently in your deployment.
 A visual representation of your data members and their resource allocation is available on the _Settings_ tab of your deployment's _Manage_ page.
 However, horizontal scaling is only available by using the API.

 ![The Scale Resources Pane in _Settings_](images/settings-scaling.png)